-The ‘pizzelle fritte’, also known as ‘pizza fritta’, are small fritters made of pizza dough and topped with fresh tomato sauce.
-They’re a delicacy from Campania, in Southern Italy, and believe us: there’s nothing better than strolling down the streets of Naples on a hot summer day and snatching a bite off of your freshly fried pizzelle!
-After all, Naples is indeed the homeland of pizza…
+‘Pizzelle fritte’, also known as ‘pizza fritta’, are small fritters made of pizza dough and topped with fresh tomato sauce.
+They’re a delicacy from Campania, in Southern Italy, and believe us: there’s nothing better than strolling down the streets and alleys of Naples snatching a bite off of your freshly fried pizzelle!
+After all, Naples is indeed the homeland of pizza.

 It takes a while for the dough to rise, but these pizzelle are otherwise very easy to prepare and will become your guests’ favourite starter as soon as you bring them to the table.

 Makes: 14-15 pizzelle | Preparation time: 20 mins + 3h to rise | Cooking time: 1 h

 - ‘0’ or ’00’ Italian flour or any strong white bread flour: 520 g

 - Tomato sauce or plum peeled tomatoes: italian-tomato : 400 g

 - Salt: 15 g

 - Brewer’s yeast: 6 g